pypa/packaging/docs/development/submitting-patches.rst

 Code
 ----

-This project's source is auto-formatted with |black|.
+This project's source is auto-formatted with |ruff|.
 You can check if your code meets our requirements by running our linters against it with ``nox -s lint`` or ``pre-commit run --all-files``.